swarmdb/swarmdb.github.io/_posts/2014-10-03-objects-are-event-streams.md

 ![CRDT replication]({{ site.url }}/images/streams-CRDT.svg)

-In Lamport's terms, our object replica is actually a *process*, as it sends/receives *messages* (ops) to/from other replicas asynchronously to sync the state. *Messages* are marked with Lamport timestamps (like `!local_time+process_id`, see [a detailed post][lamport]).
-Lamport's model is not that much needed in the master-slave model as all the changes come from a single source.
+In Lamport's terms, our object replica is actually a *process*, as it sends/receives *messages* (ops) to/from other replicas asynchronously to sync the state. *Messages* are marked with Lamport timestamps.
+Swarm employs timestamps to identify operations, track versions, produce patches, detect replays, order operations and other purposes, see [a detailed post][lamport].

+Lamport's model was not that much needed in the master-slave model as all the changes come from a single source.
 In the distributed model, it is critical for understanding.
 Lamport's vocabulary is very popular in the CRDT literature.

 [lamport]: http://swarmjs.github.io/articles/lamport/